Scriptim/Snake-Battle/README.md

     FONT_DB = pygame.font.Font("VT232.ttf", 20) # debug font
     FONT_SC = pygame.font.Font("VT232.ttf", TILE_SIZE * 5) # score

+**Note: You should use an absolute path if you do not run the game from inside the directory**

 ## Start Game

 Open a Terminal and navigate to this folder, then run